InternM0use/Internship-Repainted/README.md

-# Internship-Sandwich-Fest.
+# Internship: Repainted.
 Internship!
-A fan game made by Kvas_Salty Rebooted by Me!
+A fan game made by Kvas_Salty Rebooted/Not by Me!

 Welcome to Internship!
 Internship was a Pizza Tower-inspired fangame developed mostly by salty_kvas, with music by The Inverted Iceberg and Voice Acting by derpguy125.